 Jeez, what’s wrong with your back?

 I have ankylosing spondylitis, a form of arthritis that primarily attacks the spine and pelvis.
 For a while I thought that I might not have AS because evidence of disease didn’t show up in an MRI.
 My spine does not appear to be trying to fuse itself together, which is at least something.
-But my rheumatologist has confirmed that I do have AS; the lack of radiographic evidence does foreclose some treatment options, though.
-Diagnostic confusion aside, the bottom line is that I have to deal with quite a bit of pain and reduced mobility on a regular basis.
+But a rheumatologist confirmed that I do have a form of AS; the lack of radiographic evidence does foreclose some treatment options, though.
+Diagnostic confusion aside, the bottom line is that I have to deal with quite a bit of pain, fatigue and reduced mobility on a regular basis.

 Yikes!
 How did that happen?